Emulate a slow block device with dm-delay

 When debugging a problem caused by high I/O latency on Linux, it may be interesting to emulate a slow or congested block device.
 The device mapper driver which manages logical volumes on Linux has a solution for that: the dm-delay target.

 In this article, we will use the dm-delay target to delay reads and writes to a block device.
-We will first create a ramdisk which is a blazingly fast block device.
-Then we will stack a dm-delay target on top of it and measure the I/O latency it introduces.
+We will first create a ramdisk which is an extremely fast block device.
+Then, we will stack the dm-delay target on top of it and measure the I/O latency it introduces.

 Creating a ramdisk

 A ramdisk is a RAM backed disk.
-Since data written to RAM do not persist without power, a ramdisk should never be used to store real data.
-Compared to a hard disk drive, a ramdisk is much smaller in size: its size is capped by the computer RAM size.
-But as we will see, a ramdisk is much faster than a hard disk drive.
+Since data written to RAM do not persist without power, do not store real data on a ramdisk.
+Compared to a hard disk drive, a ramdisk is much smaller in size: its size cannot exceed the computer RAM size.
+But a ramdisk is much faster than a hard disk drive.

 $ sudo modprobe brd rd_nr=1 rd_size=1048576 $ ls -l /dev/ram0 brw-rw---- 1 root disk 1, 0 Aug 24 20:00 /dev/ram0 $ sudo blockdev --getsize /dev/ram0 # Display the size in 512-byte sectors 2097152